MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/add-a-server-to-a-sharepoint-server-2016-farm.md

 To add a new server to the farm, you must know its intended role to plan for additional or specialized configurations and assess the potential effect of adding the server to a production environment.

 In SharePoint Server 2016, the concept of server roles has changed from previous versions.
 Server role types are now defined by MinRole which allow for better deployment and health of the server in the farm.
-For additional information about the MinRole feature and a description for each server role type, see [Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019](overview-of-minrole-server-roles-in-sharepoint-server-2016.md).
+For additional information about the MinRole feature and a description for each server role type, see [Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019 Public Preview](overview-of-minrole-server-roles-in-sharepoint-server.md).

 ### Additional tasks